Jammy2211/PyAutoLens/paper/paper.md

 language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a lens model from `LightProfile`, `MassProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a non-linear search (e.g., `dynesty` [@dynesty], `emcee` [@emcee], `PySwarms` [@pyswarms]).
-By composing a lens model with a `Pixelization` and `Regularization` object, the background source's light is reconstructed using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies.
+By composing a lens model with a `Pixelization`  object, the background source's light is reconstructed using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies.
 Lensed quasar and supernovae datasets can be fitted using a `Point`, which uses their observed positions, flux-ratios and time-delays to fit the lens model.
 Strong lensing clusters consisting of any number of lens galaxies can also be analysed with `PyAutoLens` using these objects.